jakeaylmer/EBM_JA/README.md

 - run_ebm.m: as the name implies, this script runs the EBM with the specified parameters and settings.

 ### settings.m
 The grid resolution must be specified in terms of the number of grid points (`nphi`) (which includes 0 and 90 degrees latitude).
-Similarly the time step (`nt`) must be specified in terms of the number of time intervals in 1 year.
+Similarly the time step must be specified in terms of the number of time intervals in 1 year (`nt`) .
 The total integration time `t_total` must be given as an integer number of years.

 It is usually not necessary to save data at every time step.
 The frequency of saving is specified with `ns`, which is the number of time steps between saved-data points.
-It is important that `nt/ns` is an integer.
+It is required that `nt/ns` is an integer.

 `ic_file` and `ic_subdir` specify the filename and subdirectory (of 'data'), respectively, for the data for which initial conditions should be generated from.